Computer & Information Sciences at Colorado School of Mines

 Mines Computer & Information Sciences Rankings

-There were 3 students who received their doctoral degrees in computer and information sciences, making the school the #147 most popular school in the United States for this category of students.
+There were 3 students who received their doctoral degrees in computer & information sciences, making the school the #147 most popular school in the United States for this category of students.

 Computer & Information Sciences Student Demographics at Mines

-Take a look at the following statistics related to the make-up of the computer and information sciences majors at Colorado School of Mines.
+Take a look at the following statistics related to the make-up of the computer & information sciences majors at Colorado School of Mines.

 Mines Computer & Information Sciences Master’s Program

-Of the students who received a computer and information sciences master's degree from Mines, 63% were white.
+Of the students who received a computer & information sciences master's degree from Mines, 57% were white.
 This is above average for this degree on the natiowide level.

-The following table and chart show the race/ethnicity for students who recently graduated from Colorado School of Mines with a master's in computer and information sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from Colorado School of Mines with a master's in computer & information sciences.

 Concentrations Within Computer & Information Sciences

-If you plan to be a computer and information sciences major, you may want to focus your studies on one of the following concentrations.
+Computer & Information Sciences majors may want to concentrate their studies in one of these areas.
 The table shows all degrees awarded in this field awarded for all degree levels at Colorado School of Mines.
 A concentration may not be available for your level.

 Careers That Computer & Information Sciences Grads May Go Into